Alexzoofficial/Alexzo/replit.md

 - ✅ **GitHub import successfully completed and ready for use**

 ## Recent Changes
+- **2025-09-19**: Navigation and UI Improvements
+  - **Fixed navigation issues**: Added back buttons to all pages that were missing them (Privacy Policy, About, LearnFlow Privacy Policy)
+  - **Improved logo styling**: Ensured consistent logo presentation across all pages with proper sizing and styling
+  - **Enhanced user experience**: Users can now easily navigate back from any page using the ArrowLeft back button
+  - **Consistent header design**: Applied unified header pattern across all pages for better user experience

 - **2025-09-14**: Fresh GitHub import and complete Firebase migration + Authentication Flow Fix
   - Installed Node.js dependencies with legacy peer deps flag to resolve React version conflicts
   - **Successfully migrated from Supabase to Firebase** as requested